6.1 Lab Goals

 6.2.1 Organizing Folders & Sub-folders

 Under the course folder, please create a folder called “lab6”.
-Next, in the lab6 folder, please create two sub-folders that one is called “data” and another one is “plot”.
+Next, in the lab6 folder, please create two sub-folders including a “data” folder and a “plot” folder.

 6.2.2 Data